piathoi/kickstarter-analysis/Written_Report.md

 - What can you conclude about the Outcomes based on Goals?
 The Percentage Successful (PS) line and the Percentage Failed (PF) line compliments each other.
 Whenever the PS line goes up, the PF line goes down; and vice versa.
 When PS reaches a plague, PF does the same.

 - What are some limitations of this dataset?
-The limitation is that both graphs don’t tell the full story.
+The limitation is that both graphs don√ït tell the full story.
 There are too many factors as to indicate why each campaign got its own outcome, whether it is a success or a failure.

 - What are some other possible tables and/or graphs that we could create?
 The column chart.